vaginal laxity treatments jpg

 The Vagina

-The vagina, akin to (as are all parts of the body) a marvel of nature, is composed of highly elastic muscles.
-These muscles, much like rubber, return to their original position after being stretched.
-However, certain factors can cause these muscles and other vaginal tissues to lose their tightness, leading to vaginal laxity.
-A relaxation of the vaginal tissue characterises this condition, its supporting structures and a loss of tonicity of the vaginal wall.
-It’s often seen as a symptom of pelvic floor dysfunction and can be an indicator of a diminished quality of life.
+The vagina, like all parts of the body, is a marvel of nature and is made up of highly elastic muscles.
+These muscles, similar to rubber, return to their original shape after being stretched.
+However, various factors can cause the vaginal muscles and surrounding tissues to lose their firmness, resulting in vaginal laxity.
+This condition is characterised by a relaxation of the vaginal tissue, weakening of its supporting structures, and a loss of tonicity in the vaginal wall.
+It is often associated with pelvic floor dysfunction and can affect overall quality of life.

-The primary causes behind vaginal laxity are childbirth, due to the overstretching of tissues and birth-related injuries, and hormonal changes, especially during menopause.
-A decline in Oestrogen levels, vital for maintaining tissue strength and elasticity, can exacerbate the condition.
+The primary causes of vaginal laxity include childbirth and hormonal changes.
+Childbirth, particularly when it occurred more than a year ago, can lead to overstretching of tissues and birth-related injuries, making individuals suitable candidates for treatment.
+Hormonal changes, especially during menopause, can also contribute, as a decline in oestrogen levels, which is vital for maintaining tissue strength and elasticity, can worsen the condition.

 Symptoms of Vaginal Laxity: